FrankMengZJ/canada_mental_health/README.md

-# Mental Health Problems in Canada
+# Influence of COVID-19 on Canada’s Mental Health Problem

 ## Overview

-This repo explores the relationship between mental health problems and mental health support in Canada.
+This repo explores how COVID-19 influences  Canada’s mental health problem.

 To use this folder, click the green "Code" button", then "Download ZIP".
 Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.